cardinalcss/cardinalcss/README.md

 The root font size is first set to a value that feels comfortable on small feature phones (mobile devices with a viewport width < 320px).

 	html { font-size: 75%; }

-A fallback for IE8 is included in `ie.css`, which instead sets the root font-size to 100% (or 16px), since IE users will likely be using a desktop device of some sort.

-	html.lt_ie9 { font-size: 100%; }

 Then, using media queries, Cardinal increases the root font size percentage value at a few common viewport widths. **You can tweak these media queries and percentage values to suit your project.** This is how the type and layout scale globally.